-II.
 BACKGROUND

 Process Mining [1] is a relatively new discipline that aims to automatically discover and measure things about processes.
-It mainly uses automatic recordings of events which are event logs.
-Sub-disciplines of Process Mining are process discovery [2], that aims to automatically discover the process schema starting from an event log, process conformance [3] that is useful to see differences between a de-jure process model and the current executions of the process (recorded in the event log), process performance [2] that wants to identify bottlenecks inside business processes starting from event logs, and process-related predictions which will be analyzed later.
-Event logs are organised in traces that are collections of events serving to a particular purpose.
+It mainly uses automatic recordings of events, that are called event logs.
+Sub-disciplines of Process Mining are process discovery [2], that aims to automatically discover the process schema starting from an event log, process conformance [3] that is useful to see differences between a de-jure process model and the current executions of the process (recorded in the event log), process performance [2] that wants to identify bottlenecks inside business processes starting from event logs, and process-related predictions which I'll analyze later.
+Event logs are organised in traces, that are collections of events serving to a particular purpose.
 For example, a trace might regard a single case served by an Help Desk process.
 Meanwhile, events can be described by several attributes, including:

-- The activity that has been performed. - The originator of the event (the organizational resource that has done the event). - The timestamp (the time in which the event has been executed). - The transition of the event that refers to the state of execution (a "complete" transition means that the activity actually ended, a "start" transition means that the activity started).
+- The activity that has been performed. - The originator of the event (the organizational resource that has done the event). - The timestamp (the time in which the event has been executed). - The transition of the event, that refers to the state of execution (a "complete" transition means that the activity actually ended, a "start" transition means that the activity started).

 The trace itself can be characterised by several attributes (for example, in an Help Desk system, the severity of the case might be an attribute).
-The minimum timestamp of its events can be considered as start timestamp of the trace, and the maximum timestamp of its events as end timestamp.
+I can consider as start timestamp of the trace the minimum timestamp of its events, and as end timestamp the maximum timestamp of its events.
 Many times, there is only a transition ("complete"), so the trace might be described (in the Control Flow perspective) by the succession/list of its activities.
-This is a condition required by some Process Discovery algorithms, like the Heuristics Miner [4] that aims to discover the process schema by calculating the dependency between activities.
+This is a condition required by some Process Discovery algorithms, like the Heuristics Miner [4], that aims to discover the process schema by calculating the dependency between activities.
 This means that if in all occurrences of an event log an activity (1) is followed by another activity (2), then Heuristics Miner can discover a process schema in which activity 1 is always followed by activity 2.
-So, Heuristics Miner analyzes (among the others) the paths in a trace: a path is a direct succession of activities in a trace.
-For example, if a trace contains (analyzing only the Control Flow perspective) the activities ABCDE then all the paths contained in the trace are: AB BC CD DE.
-A path belongs to a trace if it is contained in the trace.
-An important definition provided for later use is about the belonging of a trace to a time interval.
-A trace, with start as the start timestamp and end as the end timestamp, belongs to a time interval $[t_1, t_2]$, if one of the following three conditions is satisfied:
+So, Heuristics Miner analyze the paths in a trace: a path is a direct succession of activities in a trace.
+For example, if a trace contains (analyzing only the Control Flow perspective) the following activities: ABCDE; then all the paths contained in the trace are: AB BC CD DE.
+I say that a path belongs to a trace if it is contained in the trace.
+An important definition I provide for later use is about the belonging of a trace to a time interval.
+I can say that a trace, with start as the start timestamp and end as the end timestamp, belongs to a time interval $[t_1, t_2]$ , if one of the following three conditions is satisfied: